martinber/dso-guide/README.md

 - Getting started and about page

-- Check carefully the grid align of the visibility plot.
-Draw the grid when generating the day-night plot to compare.
-(X axis is OK)

 - Find a way to add a warning indicating that user should select location before taking a look at ALT/AZ or plots

-- Minimum FOV for Aladin

-- Close Github issue, happened when missing header `Content-Type: application/json`

 ### Later

+- Check if we can assume `Content-Type: application/json`

 - Better Flask logging